 Mindfulness, the practice of directing your awareness to the present, is the latest buzzword in the wellness community — and for good reason.
-Not only can you use mindfulness to boost empathy, sleep better, and reduce your stress levels, you can also use it to better your relationship with food.

 That’s right — mindful eating is a real practice, one that can help shape your body as much as it shapes your eating philosophies.

 Mindful eating, which is sometimes called intuitive eating, is the practice of being present as you eat, says Krista Maguire, R.D., C.S.S.D., and nutrition manager at Beachbody.

 It’s about giving your full attention and focus to noticing the way your food tastes, smells, looks, and how it makes you feel.

 “It’s not unlike taking a minute to look at a flower or experience being in nature,” he says.
 “We can either rush through it with a passing appreciation, or we can spend several minutes and take the entire environment into our senses.
 Mindful eating is the exact same thing.”

 Can Mindful Eating Help You Lose Weight?

 “By itself, mindful eating is not a weight-loss cure, but as part of an approach or tool it can catapult healthy eating and weight loss,” says Klapow.